 I stayed surprised at how Audeze LCD-3 headphones were able to convincingly convey the sound of the instruments.
 That naturalness entails a high degree of involvement because sensors in the brain tell you that you are listening to the right thing.
 You can enjoy the most expensive orange juice with pieces of pulp, but when someone eats a fresh orange, it’s hard for you to cheat the tongue sensations.
 The same thing is here.
 You simply know that you are listening to what is known to you from the natural environment, especially if you have experience how some live instruments sound.

 Unlike listening to music from the HI-FI system where the sound stage is much easier to recall and where the separation of the instruments can be precisely defined, the headphones are mostly absent on that question.
-Reasons should be sought in the technology itself and in the way we perceive the stereo effect.
+Reasons we should look for in the technology itself and in the way we perceive the stereo effect.
 While sitting in front of the HI-FI system, listening to the sum of sounds, both from the speakers and from those who are bouncing off the walls, the ceiling, the floor, and everything in the room, the headphones ‘work independently’ placed directly on the ears.
 Ultimately, it is far easier to get a sense of sound volume than in headphones.

 Still, the LCD-3 goes miles away and offers just the space recreation and excellent separation of the instruments.
-Usually, the headphone sound is in your head and it’s hard for you to visualize what’s going on in front of you.
+Usually, the headphones sound is in your head and it’s hard for you to visualize what’s going on in front of you.
 In other words, you hear, but you do not see.
 LCD-3 with some miracle can move that picture forward and create the illusion of having an orchestra in front of you.